skarlekar/rambolite/README.md

 ![Security Group Inbound Rules](https://github.com/skarlekar/rambolite/blob/master/images/inbound-rules.png)

 The following ports show allow traffic from everywhere.
 TCP: 80, 8888, 8080, 22 & 443.
-All traffic from within your security group to allow the nodes and the controller to communicate Enable public IP for all instances.
+Also allow all traffic from within your security group to allow the nodes and the controller to communicate with each other.
+Enable public IP for all instances.
 Enable all traffic from your laptop.
 You can use http://whatsmyip.com to find your local router's gateway IP address.

+## Initalize the environment variables
+Edit the scripts/0_set_environment_vars.sh and replace the public DNS name, public IP and private IP for the